Honda CB360

-The Honda CB360 is a twin cylinder four-stroke motorcycle produced by Honda from 1974 to 1976.
+The Honda CB360 is a twin cylinder motorcycle introduced by Honda in 1974.
+Although industry observers called the CB360 "unexciting" and "mediocre", the model was a commercial success, with more than 2 million units built and sold in its first year of production (including the smaller CB250G).

 It succeeded the Honda CB350 and provided an alternative to the four cylinder CB350F and CB400F.
 The CB360 was a new design.
 The 356 cc engine was tuned for broad range torque, and drove the rear wheel through a six-speed gearbox.
 The base CB360 model was equipped with front and rear drum brakes, while the CB360t version had a front hydraulic disc brake.
+It was produced through 1976.